apereo/cas/docs/cas-server-documentation/installation/Logout-Single-Signout.md

 The session identifier is the CAS service ticket ID that was provided to the service when it originally authenticated to CAS.
 The session identifier is used to correlate a CAS session with an application session; for example, the SLO session identifier maps to a servlet session that can subsequently be destroyed to terminate the application session.

-### Turning Off Single Logout

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#single-logout).

 ### Redirecting Logout to Service